jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 <img src="/assets/DecoratorDrinksObjects.png" alt="Starbuzz Labels via Decorator Objects" width = "50%" align="center" style="padding-right: 20px;">

-The design will print labels for all of these from the simple “Coffee” to the longest one with “Coffee, Sugar, Sugar, Milk.”
+The design will print labels for all of these from the simple “Coffee” to the longest one presented with “Coffee, Sugar, Sugar, Milk.”
 Notice that the label is constructed on the return calls, so that the last object in the list is printed on the label first and the first one is printed last.

 A request for double sugars can be satisfied with two sugar decorators.
 The design also supports crazy combinations, such as adding lemon to coffee.
 However, we could protect the customer from this in the `DrinkOrderBuilder` by preventing lemon as a choice when coffee is the core drink.